RickyleeCarpenter/rickylee.github.io/projects.md

 <span class="subtitle-yellow">2024–2026</span>
 <span class="subtitle-yellow">Built in c++ with a custom in-house 3D Engine</span>
 <br>
-NUTMEG is a 3D retro 80s football manager, that uses a card game with deck building to represent football matches.
+A 3D retro 80s football manager, that uses a card game with deck building to represent football matches.
 <br>
 Developed by Sumo Digital Academy and published by Secret Mode.
 <br>